edawson/rkmh2/README.md

 The default behavior is to return reads which passed filtering criteria.
 The default filter is a minimum of 75 matches using a 1000 hash MinHash sketch.
-The sketch size can be adjusted using the `-s <SKETCH>` parameter and the minimum required number of matches can be adjusted with `-m <MINMATCH>`
+The sketch size can be adjusted using the `-s <SKETCH>` parameter and the minimum required number of matches can be adjusted with `-m <MINMATCH>`.
+Here's an example that uses a sketch size of 4000 (~40% of the Zika ref genome length) and a minimum of 15 matches:
 ```
 ./rkmh2 filter -r data/zika.refs.fa -f data/z1.fq -m 10 -s 4000 > matches.fq
 ```

-So, if you wanted to filter the prefiltered matches.fq file to use a more stringent minimum of 15 matches:
+The output of `rkmh2 filter` is again a FASTQf file, so if you wanted to filter the prefiltered matches.fq file to use a more stringent minimum of
+15 matches you could:
 ```
 ./rkmh2 filter -r data/zika.refs.fa -f matches.fq -m 15 -s 4000 > strict_matches.fq
 ```

 ### Length filtering
 You can also remove reads shorter than a certain length using `-l <MINLENGTH>.
-If you wanted to remove reads shorter than 50bp:
+If you wanted to remove reads shorter than 50bp, for example:
 ```
- time ./rkmh2 filter -r data/zika.refs.fa -f data/z1.fq -l 50 > matches.fq
+ time ./rkmh2 filter -r data/zika.refs.fa -f data/z1.fq -l 50 -m 0 > matches.fq
 ```
+Just make sure to set the `-m <MINMATCH>` parameter to zero if you want to filter exclusively on the length of a read.

+This can be combined with sketch filtering or used independently.
+Length filtering cannot yet utilize the `-z` flag to return reads *shorter* than a given length, but that *could* be a future feature.

 ### Performance tuning options : sketch size, threads, batch size
 Increasing the sketch size increases sensitivity for long sequences, at the cost of doing lots more work.